Thursday, 9 August 2018

 The way I see it is this: gender is an ideology that is used as a weapon of oppressive social control by those who rule – which is mostly men.

 It is used to oppress others in order to control and exploit them.
-For women that oppression, prior to capitalism, was primarily centred on their reproductive capacity.
+For women, that oppression, prior to capitalism, was primarily centred on their reproductive capacity.

-At the heart of the ideology of gender is the far greater role the female plays in species and group reproduction - due to humans’ long gestation, the production of mostly single and utterly dependent offspring etc. What many who live in the insular bubbles of westernized affluence forget is that this is still the reality for the vast majority of humans.
+At the heart of the ideology of gender is the far greater role the female plays in species and group reproduction – due to humans’ long gestation, the production of mostly single and utterly dependent offspring etc. What many who live in the insular bubbles of westernised affluence forget is that this is still the reality for the vast majority of humans.

 The ideology of gender arose once humans moved beyond subsistence into the production of surpluses – and it was accompanied by another great ideology – which enshrined the right, by virtue of belligerence or birth, to oppress and economically exploit, others.

-The ideology of an essential, god given, gender difference and of the innate superiority of the male over the female was a compensation to otherwise powerless men.
+The ideology of an essential, god-given, gender difference and of the innate superiority of the male over the female was a compensation to otherwise powerless men.
 Patriarchal authority in the domestic and personal sphere served to mask the reality of a lack of power in the public sphere.

 In capitalism, things changed.
 The market rules.
-People are nominally ‘free’ to enter the labour market, ie to ‘sell’ their labour as free agents.
+People are nominally "free" to enter the labour market, ie to "sell" their labour as free agents.
 The value of that labour and the scope of civil and legal rights became and remain points of tension between the buyer and the seller and the various bodies which represent the interests of each.

 The reproduction of labour – both in terms of the new generation of workers and in terms of the provision of domestic services – remained the province of women.